nmeum/tracktime/README.md

 For instance, if one has to work 8 hours each day and worked 9 hours on Monday only 7 hours would be required on Tuesday:

-	$ cat ~/.timetrack
+	$ cat ~/.tracktime
 	06.01.2020	0900	1800	Important work stuff
 	07.01.2020	1000	1700	More important work stuff
-	$ timetrack -h 8 ~/.timetrack
+	$ tracktime -h 8 ~/.tracktime
 	06.01.2020      9h0m0s  | 1h0m0s
 	07.01.2020      7h0m0s  | 0s

-The last column of the `timetrack` output represents the described delta.
+The last column of the `tracktime` output represents the described delta.
 In this example, it is zero on the 7th of January even though only 7 hours of work were done.
 The overtime done on the 6th of January is used to compensate for the shortage.